 Follow the story and its coverage by the media here, with links to articles, embedded videos, and Greenbelters’ own accounts.
 This story here begins with the 11/8/23 announcement that Greenbelt is the selected site for the FBI headquarters, and will continue through the steps toward completion and impacts on Greenbelt and neighboring communities.
 The page is curated by Greenbelt Online editor Susan Harris.

-Updates will be posted as blog posts labeled “FBI.“
+Updates will be added here and also posted as blog posts labeled “FBI.“

 GSA made this announcement on Thursday, November 8, 2023.